ffund/real-time-embedded-systems-lab/4-spi-accel/REPORT.md

 2) Read the `initAccelerometer()` function.
-Explain in your own words how the SPI interface used for communication with the accelerometer is configured.
+Explain in your own words how the SPI interface is configured and used for communication with the accelerometer.

 3) What are your zero-G offsets in the X, Y, and Z directions?
 Show 10 lines of output from your board when it is sitting on a flat surface.
-Then fill in the table
+Then fill in the table.

 ```
 put output lines here